technologiestiftung/kulturdaten-website/README.md

 npm run dev
 ```

-This command starts a local development server and opens up a browser window.
+This command starts a local development server at <http://localhost:3000>.
 Most changes are reflected live without having to restart the server.

 ## Build